The Midwives Model of Care is based on the fact that pregnancy and birth are normal life processes.

 During your labor we use a hand held doppler to listen to the baby's heart and will assess your vitals.
 You are able to move around freely and eat and drinking is encouraged.
 After the baby is born and you've had plenty of true skin-to-skin snuggle time, we do a head-to-toe assessment on the baby.
 Bonding with baby means more than giving the "golden hour".
 Baby and mom are given couplet care, and most vitals and newborn evaluation is done with baby right on the mother's chest.

-Around 24 hours, 3 days, and 1 week we do in-home visits to weigh baby, support breastfeeding, and take mom's vitals.
-One of those visits will be with a Rachael Oeffner, a Certified Lactation Educator.
+Around 24 hours, 3 days, and at 1-2 weeks we do in-home visits to weigh baby, support breastfeeding, and take mom's vitals.
 We are available 24 hours if you have any questions or concerns in-between visits.
 At 4 weeks, 8 weeks, and 6 months you are offered in-office visits to continue to support your family.
 The postpartum time is a key focus on our care.
 The six month visit is a great time to discuss nutrition and emotional well-being (and we love to see how are clients little ones have grown)!